apo5698/CheShuoBot/README.md

-# WhatToEat
+# CheShuoBot

-A Discord bot - Decide what to eat today
+A Discord bot